 A thumbnail summarises the most important information in one image.
-Most online video platforms allow you to add a custom thumbnail.
+Most video content management systems allow you to add a custom thumbnail.
 This can be either a screenshot directly taken from the video or another image of your choosing.

 Combine text, images and videos that all deal with the same subject.
 This way, you create a rich page full of relevant information.